MediaArea/MediaConch_SourceCode/README.md

 ### Build MediaConch GUI

 If you have already build the CLI, no need to run git twice.
-If the directory MediaConch_SourceCode already exist, git will complain.
+In fact, if you re-run git with an existing MediaConch_SourceCode directory, git will complain and exit.

 To compile MediaConch GUI under Mac and Linux: